 - Exact Match

-In this mode, requests from an address are counted only if the requested URI exactly matches the specified URI.
+In this mode, requests are counted only if the request URI exactly matches the specified URI.

 - Prefix Match

-In this mode, requests from an address are counted if the requested URI starts with the specified URI.
+In this mode, requests are counted if the request URI starts with the specified URI.
 For example, if the URI is set to

-When the criteria are matched, CDN returns status code 200 and redirects the request for client verification.
-If the client passes the verification, requests are allowed to pass through.
-For example, if an IP address initiates requests more than five times within 20 seconds, a human-machine identification is performed.
-All requests from the IP address within 10 minutes must pass the human-machine identification.
-Requests from this IP address are allowed to pass through only when the IP address is verified.
+For example, if an IP address initiates requests more than five times within 20 seconds, bot detection is triggered.
+All requests from the IP address within the following 10 minutes are verified.
+Requests from this IP address are allowed to access resources only if the requests pass human-machine identification.